Progressive overload

-Progressive overload is a method of strength training that advocates for the gradual increase of the stress placed upon the musculoskeletal and nervous system.
-The principle of progressive overload suggests that the continual increase in the total workload during training sessions will stimulate muscle growth and strength gain.
-This improvement in overall performance will, in turn, allow the athlete to keep increasing the intensity of their training sessions.
+Progressive overload is a method of strength training and hypertrophy training that advocates for the gradual increase of the stress placed upon the musculoskeletal and nervous system.
+The principle of progressive overload suggests that the continual increase in the total workload during training sessions will stimulate muscle growth and strength gain by muscle hypertrophy.
+This improvement in overall performance will, in turn, allow an athlete to keep increasing the intensity of their training sessions.

 History

+The first mention of progressive overload in history is associated with Milo of Croton (late 6th century BC), an athlete of Ancient Greece.
+Per the legend, when Milo was an adolescent a neighbor of his had a newborn calf.
+Milo saw the small calf, lifted it onto his shoulders, and walked around for a while.
+The next day Milo returned and did the same thing.
+He continued this routine day after day.
+As the calf grew, so did Milo’s strength.
+His lifting each day prepared him to lift a little bit more the next day.
+At the end of four years, Milo was lifting a full-grown bull onto his shoulders.

 The method was developed by Thomas Delorme, M.D. while he rehabilitated soldiers after World War II.
-At the time, most medical doctors believed that weightlifting should be shunned because any type of extreme effort was not desirable for the heart.
-However, Dr. Thomas Delorme had been active in weight lifting for years and believed that it could have beneficial effects to rehabilitation.
-In 1944, Delorme was working at the Gardiner General Hospital in Chicago, when he met Sergeant Thaddeus Kawalek, an old army veteran that was struggling with a knee injury.
-Coincidentally, Kawalek was also a weightlifter and he believed in Delorme's theory about the benefits of the sport.
+At the time, most medical doctors believed that weightlifting should be avoided because any type of extreme effort was not desirable for the heart.
+However, Dr. Thomas Delorme had been active in weightlifting for years and believed that it could have beneficial effects to rehabilitation.
+In 1944, Delorme was working at the Gardiner General Hospital in Chicago when he met Thaddeus Kawalek, an army veteran that was struggling with a knee injury.
+Kawalek was also a weightlifter and believed in Delorme's theory about the benefits of the sport.
 From there, Kawalek became Delorme's first patient in his alternative treatment.
-The results exceeded expectation.
 Kawalek recovered much faster than patients in similar conditions and regained full use of his knee.
 Today, the technique is recognized as a fundamental principle for success in various forms of strength training programs including fitness training, weight lifting, high intensity training and physical therapy programs.